wiremock/wiremock.org/_site/docs/java-usage.md

 ### Newing up

-Instances of `WireMock` can also be created.
-This is useful if you need to talk to more than one server instance.
+If you need to talk to more than one server instance, new `WireMock` instances are useful.

+Create a new instance as follows:

 ```java
 WireMock wireMock = new WireMock("some.host", 9090, "/wm"); // As above, 3rd param is for non-root servlet deployments